Inedo/inedo-docs/Content/installation/windows/web/howto-switch-to-integrated-web-server-from-iis.md

 :::(Error) (💀 IIS is Not Recommended 💀)
 Following Microsoft's guidance to [no longer use IIS for modern .NET applications](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), we no longer recommend using IIS to host modern versions (2022+) of our products.

 Instead, you should use the Integrated Web Server, which is our (and Microsoft's) recommended web server.
-Although IIS is still supported, there are no benefits aside from a more familiar user interface.
+Beginning in version 2025.0+ of our products IIS is no longer supported installation option.
+Instead, see our [HOWTO: Use IIS a Reverse-Proxy](/docs/installation/windows/web/howto-using-iis-as-proxy).
 :::

 In this guide, we’ll look at how to switch your Inedo Product (such as ProGet) from IIS to the Integrated Web Server.
 Going from IWS to IIS is not recommended; however, if you need to do so see [Hosting Through IIS Instead of the Integrated Web Server (archive.org)](https://web.archive.org/web/20231209233952/https://docs.inedo.com/docs/various-iis-switching-to-iis).